goodartistscopy/chatty/README.md

-git  test app for communication between a server and multiple clients over TCP.
+Rust test app for communication between a server and multiple clients over TCP.
 Uses [bincode/serde](https://docs.rs/bincode/latest/bincode/) to (de)serialize messages (from)to a `TcpStream`.

 Used as investigation for adding multiplayer into a [tetris clone](https://github.com/goodartistscopy/ttrys).